Azure/azure-rest-api-specs/documentation/sdkautomation/sdk_customization.md

           ],
           "default": false,
         },
-        "build_script": {
+        "buildScript": {
           // Build the generated sdk.
           // Param: <path_to_package_folder>
-          // Package folder could be a list separated by space if it's from generate_output.json.
+          // Package folder could be a list separated by space if it's from generateOutput.json.
           "$ref": "#/definitions/RunOptions"
         },
-        "changelog_script": {
+        "changelogScript": {
           // Changelog generation and breaking-change detection.
           // Param: <path_to_package_folder>
-          // Package folder could be a list separated by space if it's from generate_output.json.
+          // Package folder could be a list separated by space if it's from generateOutput.json.
           // Expected output from stdout/stderr: Changelog in markdown "allOf": {
             "$ref": "#/definitions/RunOptions"
           },
           "properties": {
-            "breaking_change_detect": {
+            "breakingChangeDetect": {
               // If stdout or stderr matches this in output of changelog tool
               // then we assume this SDK has breaking change.
               "$ref": "#/definitions/RunLogFilterOptions"